Guidelines, Instructions, and Information for submitting posters at the Welch Conference.

 - To register, go to https://welch1.org/conference/registration for the link to the registration portal.

-Poster Formatting Requirements
+Formatting Requirements

-- In the author list, please underline the name of the person presenting the poster.
+- In the author list, underline the name of the person presenting the poster.
 Your poster must also clearly list the presenter’s position/title: undergraduate student, graduate student, postdoctoral scientist, or laboratory head, as the four categories of presenters will be judged separately.
 The postdoctoral scientist category includes postdoctoral fellows and academic or industrial research scientists (those who are not laboratory heads).
 Laboratory heads include academic faculty members and industry scientists.

 - Poster should have a clear message, a logical layout and be easy to comprehend for a non-expert.
 Ensure that each of the sections (e.g., abstract, background, methods, results, conclusions and references) are easy to locate and that the figures are well described.